Public Health Services and Systems Research

-State and local health departments across the country are faced with budget cuts, job losses and the demands of preparing communities for seasonal diseases and potential outbreaks.
-Although the field of Public Health Services and Systems Research (PHSSR) answers some of the important and challenging questions about how public health can be structured, managed, staffed, funded and organized, there is still more that can be done.
-To build upon the research that has already been conducted, the Public Health Foundation has been awarded a grant from the Robert Wood Johnson Foundation to utilize TRAIN, the nation’s premier LMS designed specifically for professionals who protect and improve the public’s health, to perform tasks aimed at advancing the field of PHSSR.
-This initiative strives to:
+State and local health departments across the country are faced with budget cuts, job losses, and the demands of preparing communities for seasonal diseases and potential outbreaks.
+Although the field of Public Health Services and Systems Research (PHSSR) answers some of the important and challenging questions about how public health can be structured, managed, staffed, funded, and organized, there is still more that can be done.
+To build upon the research that has already been conducted, the Public Health Foundation was awarded a grant from the Robert Wood Johnson Foundation to utilize TRAIN, the nation’s premier learning management network designed specifically for professionals who protect and improve the public’s health, to perform tasks aimed at advancing the field of PHSSR.
+This initiative:

 PHSSR Resources